Crell/Serde/README.md

 At this time, Serde supports serializing PHP objects to and from PHP arrays, JSON, YAML, and CSV files.
 It also supports serializing to JSON or CSV via a stream.
 Further support is planned, but by design can also be extended by anyone.

-Serde is currently in late-beta.
-It's possible there will be some small API changes still, but it should be mostly-stable and safe to use.

 ## Install

 Via Composer